ASNR/ASFNR AI workshop

 The education program will accept 25 applicants a year, who will graduate at the end of the ASFNR workshop and be invited to join the ASNR/ASFNR AI study group for continued collaboration and networking.
-Applications for the 2020 workshop are no longer being accepted.

 In addition to clinical neuroradiologists and trainees, data scientists and PhD faculty engaged in neuroimaging research are encouraged to apply.

 Applicants will be selected based on a competitive application process that will involve submission of a biosketch, letter of motivation, and potential research project topic, as well as the completion of a questionnaire and some pre-requisite work.
 The selection process will ensure that a diverse class is created each year, in terms of training levels (fellows, junior faculty, more advanced faculty), institution and geographical representation, as well as level of programming knowledge (a minimum level of programming knowledge will be required).

 Applications are open through February 28, 2021 at 11:00 p.m.
 EDT.
 Applicants will be informed of selection for the workshop by March 29, 2021 at the latest.